 8. KNOW IT WILL NOT BE EASY

 Your debt did not accumulate overnight.
 So, it is unrealistic to expect it to go away just as quickly.
 Paying off your debt is a process that takes time.
 It may take months, but for many, it will take years.
-In fact, it took my husband and I a little more than two years to pay off more than $37,000 of our own debt.
+In fact, it took my husband and I a little more than two years to pay off more than $37,000 of debt.

 The length of time will vary for every person.
 You can’t compare yourself to someone else.
-There are stories where people paid off $100,000 in 9 months, but that is definitely the exception to the rule.
+There are stories where people paid off $100,000 in 9 months, but that is the exception to the rule.

 Commit to the change and know it will take time for you to reach your goals.